-123Ibid., Chapter 6, para.
+139Ibid., Chapter 6, para.
 10.

-modification of the gap closure measure, an operational rule designed to mitigate the negative impact on salaries of the results of cost-of-living surveys that are significantly lower than the prevailing pay indices:
+Taking into account the appeals by representatives of organizations and staff federations, the Commission decided to approve the following modification of the gap closure measure, an operational rule designed to mitigate the negative impact on salaries of the results of cost-of-living surveys that are significantly lower than the prevailing pay indices:

-(a) In accordance with the Commission's decision in paragraph 128 (a), the post adjustment index derived from the survey (updated to the month of implementation) is augmented by 3 per cent to derive a revised post adjustment multiplier for the duty station;

-(b) The revised post adjustment multiplier is applicable to all Professional staff members in the duty station.
-Existing staff members already at the duty station on or before the implementation date of the survey results receive the revised post adjustment multiplier, plus a personal transition allowance;

-c) The personal transitional allowance is the difference between the revised and prevailing post adjustment multipliers.
-It is paid in full for the first six months after the implementation date; and adjusted downward every four months until it is phased out [..]

-110. The Tribunal agrees with the Applicants that the mitigation, on both counts, the augmentation of the post adjustment multiplier and the transitional allowance, appears more as a rule of thumb than actual calculation of a margin of error.
-However, the resulting financial loss for the Applicants, 4.7% of the salary - or even 5.2%, as it is presented by the Applicants124, moreover, delayed by one year through the application of the transitional allowance - is not such that would overly deplete the content of the entitlement or cause "extreme grave consequences for the staff member, more serious than mere prejudice to his or her financial interest".
+- (a) In accordance with the Commission's decision in paragraph 128 (a), the post adjustment index derived from the survey (updated to the month of implementation) is augmented by 3 per cent to derive a revised post adjustment multiplier for the duty station; - (b) The revised post adjustment multiplier is applicable to all Professional staff members in the duty station.
+Existing staff members already at the duty station on or before the implementation date of the survey results receive the revised post adjustment multiplier, plus a personal transition allowance; - c) The personal transitional allowance is the difference between the revised and prevailing post adjustment multipliers.
+It is paid in full for the first six months after the implementation date; and adjusted downward every four months until it is phased out [..] - 129.
+The Tribunal agrees with the Applicants that the mitigation, on both counts, the augmentation of the post adjustment multiplier and the transitional allowance, appears more as a rule of thumb than actual calculation of a margin of error.
+The resulting financial loss for the Applicants, 4,7% of the post adjustment component of the salary and not 4,7% of the salary as a whole, as it is presented by the Applicants, moreover, delayed by one year through the application of the transitional allowance is not such that would overly deplete the content of the entitlement or cause "extreme grave consequences for the staff member, more serious than mere prejudice to his or her financial interest". - 130.
+Finally, the modification is temporary.
+As evidenced by ICSC reports 2017-2019, the impugned decision occurs in the context of a review of the post adjustment